 Thank you for considering Oklahoma Baptist Homes for Children (OBHC) to meet your placement needs.
-Since 1903, OBHC has been committed to helping children in need.
+Since 1903, OBHC has been committed to helping children in need through Child-Focused Care.
 We do this by providing a safe, nurturing home for children while encouraging and empowering them and their families to follow Christ.
-Over the years, we have expanded this ministry to include single mother families (Children’s Hope), to help those in need and give them a home and the tools they need to succeed.
+Over the years, we have expanded this ministry to include single mother families (Family-Focused Care), to help those in need and give them a home and the tools they need to succeed.

 Child-Focused Care